junxit/us-congress-bills-110/bill.md

 >       - **(i)** the 3 ALS registry pilot projects initiated in fiscal year 2006 by the Centers for Disease Control and Prevention and the Agency for Toxic Substances and Disease Registry at the South Carolina Office of Research & Statistics; the Mayo Clinic in Rochester, Minnesota; and Emory University in Atlanta, Georgia;
 >       - **(ii)** the Department of Veterans Affairs ALS Registry;
 >       - **(iii)** the DNA and Cell Line Repository of the National Institute of Neurological Disorders and Stroke Human Genetics Resource Center;
->       - **(iv)** Agency for Toxic Substances and Disease Registry studies, including studies conducted in Illinois, Missouri, El Paso and San Antonio, Texas, and Massachusetts;
+>       - **(iv)** the Agency for Toxic Substances and Disease Registry studies, including studies conducted in Illinois, Missouri, El Paso and San Antonio, Texas, and Massachusetts;
 >       - **(v)** State-based ALS registries, including the Massachusetts ALS Registry;
 >       - **(vi)** the National Vital Statistics System; and
 >       - **(vii)** any other existing or relevant databases that collect or maintain information on those motor neuron diseases recommended by the Advisory Committee established in subsection (b); and
 >     - **(B)** provide for research access to ALS data as recommended by the Advisory Committee established in subsection (b) to the extent permitted by applicable statutes and regulations and in a manner that protects personal privacy consistent with applicable privacy statutes and regulations.
 >   - **(2)** *Coordination with nih and department of veterans affairs* Notwithstanding the recommendations of the Advisory Committee established in subsection (b), and consistent with applicable privacy statutes and regulations, the Secretary shall ensure that epidemiological and other types of information obtained under subsection (a) is made available to the National Institutes of Health and the Department of Veterans Affairs.
 > - **(e)** *Definition* For the purposes of this section, the term national voluntary health association means a national non-profit organization with chapters or other affiliated organizations in States throughout the United States.
-> - **(f)** *Authorization of Appropriations* There are authorized to be appropriated to carry out this section, $25,000,000 for fiscal year 2008, and such sums as may be necessary for each of fiscal years 2009 through 2012.
+> - **(f)** *Authorization of Appropriations* There are authorized to be appropriated to carry out this section, $25,000,000 for fiscal year 2008, and $16,000,000 for each of the fiscal years 2009 through 2012.